Kaushik Gandhi

 Kaushik Gandhi (born 23 February 1990) is a former Indian first-class cricketer, who is currently an umpire.
 He made his List A debut for Tamil Nadu in the 2016–17 Vijay Hazare Trophy on 25 February 2017.
-He scored 124 off 134 ball against India B of a good bowling line up of Dhawal Kulkarni and Axar Patel.
+He scored 124 off 134 balls against India B of a good bowling line up of Dhawal Kulkarni and Axar Patel.
 He made his first-class debut against Haryana in the 2010–11 Ranji Trophy.

 Career

 He scored a century of 164 against Punjab in 2016.
 In that year Tamil Nadu qualified for quarter final by the help of unbeaten century of 150 by Gandhi against Gujarat.
 He was the top run getter in the 2016 Tamil Nadu Premier League for the Tuti Patriots and second highest run getter for Tamil Nadu in the 2016–17 Ranji Trophy.
 He also highest run getter in the 2016–17 Vijay Hazare Trophy for the Tamil Nadu.
 He scored his careers best score (202) in first-class cricket against Gujarat.
 In 2023, he played TNPL for Salem Spartans.